dansousa09/github-clone/README.md

 # GitHub Clone

-Builded with Create-React-App, styled-components and react-router-dom;
+Builded with Create-React-App, redux, styled-components and react-router-dom;

 ## Features: